Boot an Initia Node

 All logs from

-resulting from step 1 are recorded on syslog.
-Use the below commands to checkinitiad
+initiadresulting from step 1 are recorded on syslog.
+Use the below commands to checkinitiad's logs.

 Last updated